cjpuskar/WBGames/README.md

 ## Select Joins
 ## Complex Select

   - For this challenge I wanted to show query's with JOINs in them but I didnt have a normalized database / datasets.
-I noticed that the Spending_And_Revenue file had a lot of redundant data, containing both IDs and Description field names.
+I noticed that the Spending_And_Revenue file had a lot of redundant data, containing both IDs and Description field names so I decided to create my own.
    * Example: DeptID: 1, Dept: Police

- - I decided to create 2 lookup tables for my database
+ - I created 2 lookup tables for my database
   * OrgGroup
   * Dept

   I used the 'Spend_And_Rev_Working.ipynb' notebook to help me find unique values for these columns for use in CREATE TABLE statements.

- - I wanted to find the amount of money the City of SF spent on Police in 2015 so I ran complexJoin.sql script to discover that the City spent over $519 million.
+ - I wanted to find the amount of money the City of SF spent on Police in 2015 so I ran 'complexJoin.sql' script to discover that the City spent over $519 million.